lammps/lammps/doc/src/python.rst

 The *input* keyword defines how many arguments *N* the Python function expects.
 If it takes no arguments, then the *input* keyword should not be used.
-Each argument can be specified directly as a value, e.g. 6 or 3.14159 or abc (a string of characters).
+Each argument can be specified directly as a value, e.g. '6' or '3.14159' or 'abc' (a string of characters).
 The type of each argument is specified by the *format* keyword as explained below, so that Python will know how to interpret the value.
 If the word SELF is used for an argument it has a special meaning.
-A pointer is passed to the Python function which it converts into a reference to LAMMPS itself.
+A pointer is passed to the Python function which it can convert into a reference to LAMMPS itself using the :doc:`LAMMPS Python module <Python_module>`.
 This enables the function to call back to LAMMPS through its library interface as explained below.
 This allows the Python function to query or set values internal to LAMMPS which can affect the subsequent execution of the input script.
 A LAMMPS variable can also be used as an argument, specified as v_name, where "name" is the name of the variable.
-Any style of LAMMPS variable can be used, as defined by the :doc:`variable <variable>` command.
+Any style of LAMMPS variable returning a scalar or a string can be used, as defined by the :doc:`variable <variable>` command.
+The *format* keyword must be used to set the type of data that is passed to Python.
 Each time the Python function is invoked, the LAMMPS variable is evaluated and its value is passed to the Python function.

 The *return* keyword is only needed if the Python function returns a value.
 The specified *varReturn* must be of the form v_name, where